kotikopodobnoye/router/README.md

 - react-router-dom for routing
 - CSS Modules for styling

-## Usage

-- Click on the user from the User List to view their details and albums.
-- Click on an album from the User Details or Album List to view its details and photos.
-- Click on the user's name from the Album Details to go back to their details.
-- If the URL path is not supported, the 404 page will be displayed with a link to return to the home page.

 Feel free to explore the application and navigate between different pages to view user and album information!